Solving Quantum-Inspired Perfect Matching Problems via Tutte's Theorem-Based Hybrid Boolean Constraints: Quantum-Inspired Perfect-Matching-Related Problems

 \section{Quantum-Inspired Perfect-Matching-Related Problems}

 In this section, we introduce the graph-theoretical problem that relates to vertex-color-constrained perfect matching, inspired by quantum computing.
 Roughly speaking, the problem asks whether for \emph{each} vertex coloring in a set of ``legal" vertex colorings, a bicolored graph has at least one perfect matching with this inherited vertex coloring.
-For the quantum interpretation of the problem, one can refer to \cite{vardi2022quantum,gu2019quantum3,chandran2022perfect}.

 \begin{problem} {\rm (Perfect matchings exist for all legal vertex colorings, abbrv.
 FORALL-PMVC)} Consider a bicolored graph $G$ and a set of $\mathcal{C}\subseteq \{1,\cdots, d\}^V$ ``legal" vertex colorings.
 Does $G$ satisfy that, for each vertex coloring $c\in \mathcal{C}$, $G$ has at least one perfect matching with inherited vertex coloring $c$? \end{problem}